Katie Allen

 Dr. Allen's legacy is defined by her dual contributions to medicine and governance.
 She remained active in public discourse even during her illness, sharing her journey to raise awareness for rare cancers.
 She is survived by her husband, Peter, and their four children, who remember her as a devoted mother and a trailblazer in her field.

-Those who wish to honor Katie's memory are invited to plant a tree in their name.
+Those who wish to honor Katie's memory are invited to .